1075082/logistic_growth/README.md

 on the results and include the estimates for N0, r and K (mention which *.csv file you used).

-- used data from experiment.csv file

-- How can we model population growth in this system and make our analysis reproducible?
-  - interested in population growth of bacteria
-  - follows logistic growth model
-  - the parameters of logistic growth are N0, K and r, so working these out allow us to model growth
-  -

-- What is the rate of change in the size of the population when N << K? and when N = K? how can we interpret this biologically?

-- Looking at the figure, what is the carrying capacity (K) in this example?
-And the initial population size?
+The 'experiment.csv' file contains population size data for a bacterial population in a test tube.
+We are interested in modelling population growth in this system, which we assume to follow logistic growth.
+In order to model population growth, we need the values of the parameteres: r (intrinsic growth rate), K (carrying capacity), N0 (starting population).

+Method:
+- plotted log population data - the resulting graph splits into 2 almost linear sections
+- the slope of the first linear section is equal to r (intrinsic growth rate)
+- the intercept of the second linear section is equal to the K (carrying capacity)
+- we know the starting population, as this was recorded at time t=0

-- Results:
+Results:
   - N0 = 879
   - r = 1.004e-02
   - K = 6.000e+10